the-smith-lab/Digital_biology/README.md

 ### GitHub Classroom account setup
 Check your email from GH, that link tends to work instead of the auto-generated one.

+## Keyboard doesn't communicate with shell as expected
+Working on this...

 ### SCP
 Resources:
 - description in Assignment 2, Part I, Step 7.